What’s a Spondylolisthesis?

 This measures the percentage of the width of the vertebral body.
 Research estimates grade I accounts for almost 75% of spondylolisthesis cases.

-What Are The Common Symptoms and Causes of Spondylolisthesis?
+What’s The Common Symptoms and Causes of Spondylolisthesis?

 The symptoms of spondylolisthesis may vary according to the degree of severity.
 Patients with mild cases produce no or mild symptoms.
 The most common symptoms may include (Aoki et al., 2020):